 One notable difference with Yamazaki 12-Year-Old Single Malt is that the wash (or thin beer created prior to distillation) is fermented longer than usual in wooden washbacks.
 This results in a creamy character which is noticeable on both the nose and on the palate.

 There is a bright tropical fruit note that is reminiscent of a sunny, summer day picnic, with pineapple, citron, honeysuckle and pine sap aromas appearing before dried fruit notes begin to appear.

 Yamazaki 12 Year has rich, full-bodied mouthfeel which is surprising for its age.
 This whiskey is aged in a combination of American, Spanish and Japanese oak barrels, adding influences from all three types of barrels and it definitely shows up on the palate.

 Warm apricot jam, vanilla wafer, and berry flavors dance over the palate while an undercurrent of spice runs just underneath the surface flavors providing complexity and depth.
 This is a wonderful whiskey and the flavor profile on the palate leaves one excited for what is to come on the finish.

 On the finish, Yamazaki 12 Year offers a nice assortment of dried fruit and spice notes.
 Think dried apricots and peaches, orange marmalade, cedar, cinnamon, vanilla, allspice and a lovely hint of clove.
 As those initial flavors begin to recede from the finish, a light berry note makes a final appearance offering a pleasing mix of fresh raspberry, blueberry, and red currant before slipping away.

-Yamazaki 12 is an outstanding whiskey in any category and makes a perfect introduction into the world of Japanese whiskey.
+Yamazaki 12 is an outstanding whiskey in any category and makes a perfect introduction into the world of Japanese whisky.
 As a suggested retail price of $50, it is a great value for a whiskey of this depth and complexity.